 What's more, many members of the team -- including the president of Motley Fool Wealth Management -- are longtime Fools themselves.
 Please click the images below to get to know each member of our Foolish family.

-Access to Motley Fool Wealth Management is only available to MFWM clients pursuant to an Investment Advisory Agreement and Investment Advisory Agreement - Financial Planning Addendum, and accepting delivery of MFWM's Form ADV, Parts 2A and 2B.
+Access to Motley Fool Wealth Management is only available to MFWM clients pursuant to an Investment Advisory Agreement and acceptance of our Client Relationship Summary and Brochure (Form ADV, Parts 2A and 2B).
 You are encouraged to read these documents carefully.
 All investments involve risk and may lose money.
 MFWM does not guarantee the results of any of its advice or account management.
 Clients should be aware that their individual account results may not exactly match the performance of the Model Portfolios.
 Past performance is no guarantee of future results.
 Each Personal Portfolio is subject to an account minimum, which varies based on the strategies included in the portfolio.
 MFWM retains the right to revise or modify portfolios and strategies if it believes such modifications would be in the best interests of its clients.

 2000 Duke Street, Alexandria, VA 22314